Brenda-MH/Practice-Example/Querying /advanced_pipelines.md

 // ============================================================
 // PIPELINE 3 — $limit
-// Get only the top 5 results (useful for leaderboards).
 // ============================================================
 db.exam_results.aggregate([

-  // Step 1: Sort by score highest to lowest.
   {
     $sort: { score: -1 }
   },

-  // Step 2: Keep only the first 5 documents that passed the sort.
-  // Everything after position 5 is discarded.
   {
     $limit: 5
   },

-  // Step 3: Project clean output.
   {
     $project: {
       _id: 0,